Graduate school in Islamic studies

 Linnaeus University coordinates the graduate school in Islamic studies/Islamologi, in which also Lund University, University of Gothenburg, Stockholm University, Södertörn University, Uppsala University, and Umeå University take part as equal parties.
 Doctoral students within the graduate school will be admitted at one of these universities.

-Depending on the university, the doctoral students will be admitted within one of the following research subjects: Religious Studies, History of Religions, Subject Didactics and Systematic Theology.
+Depending on the university, the doctoral students are admitted within one of the following research subjects: Religious Studies, History of Religions, Subject Didactics and Systematic Theology.
 The criteria for assessment of applications are determined by the higher education institutions.
 The doctoral students follow the general syllabus that applies for each respective subject at each respective higher education institution and take part in the established research environments at the higher education institution.

 The objective of the graduate school is to provide an infrastructure for the admitted students in the form of collaboration between supervisors, joint courses, seminars, and other activities for the students.